Wills and Trusts customized for you.

 We offer a free consultation to first assess what instrument(s) or service(s) will best fit a client’s situation without overdoing it and incurring unnecessary costs or maintenance.
 Many businesses offering will and trust services recommend wholly unnecessary instruments that require constant maintenance to keep effective.
 At Gravis Law, PLLC, we want to ensure that your goals are achieved in the most simple and economic way possible.

 We bill primarily through flat rate packages based upon what we mutually determine is necessary to effectively achieve client goals.
-After our free initial consultation, we will lay out a package that meets the individual’s needs and determine a fee based upon that package.
+After our initial consultation, we will lay out a package that meets the individual’s needs and determine a fee based upon that package.
 There are no surprise fees and no unnecessary maintenance fees.
 After we finish building a testamentary package we will deliver it in a neatly organized and tabbed binder along with some complimentary additional lists and forms that we have found oftentimes get overlooked and make the testamentary procedure go a lot smoother.

 Packages available include: